 To get out to Christ of the Abyss, you need to get on a boat.
 Boat tours leave from Key Largo and Pennekamp State Park.
 You will likely visit more than one snorkel spot along Dry Rocks on a snorkeling Christ of the Deep trip.
 The reef is not too deep, so you could get on a boat with divers and be okay.

 There is some nice underwater topography and coral around the Christ statue, both soft and hard.
 But the area is heavily visited and shows signs of wear on the reef.
 So for healthy underwater sea life, it is not the pinnacle of snorkeling in the area.

 A couple of things you may find when snorkeling Christ of the Abyss (Deep) is that some of the Barracuda are very friendly because they have been fed by hand (don't do this).
 Rays are a common sight at this location.
 And you may also come across a wedding happening underwater at the statue.
 Hundreds of people have been married here.

 Check out the video below to get a sense for what snorkeling Christ of the Abyss is like.
 It shows you how deep the statue is for a snorkeler and the health of the reef around it.
-If you want to skip the beginning and get underwater, skip to the 52 second mark.

 A Great Snorkeling Camera